 Do I have to be enrolled in classes the semester I complete my ETD?

-Yes.
-In order to submit, students will be required to have a valid CougerNet ID and password to submit their ETD to Vireo.
+Students will be required to have a valid CougerNet ID and password to submit their ETD to Vireo.
 CougarNet ID and passwords expire anytime from the day of graduation up to 30 days after graduation.
-If a graduate no longer has access to their CougarNet ID and password, they must apply for a sponsored account (http://www.uh.edu/infotech/services/accounts/sponsored/index.php) through University IT before being able to upload his/her document into Vireo.
+If a graduate no longer has access to their CougarNet ID and password, they must apply for a and receive sponsored account (http://www.uh.edu/infotech/services/accounts/sponsored/index.php) through University IT before uploading his/her document into Vireo.

 What is the last day that I can submit my ETD to Vireo?